 The larger companies had given more thought to recognition, which was to be expected.

-Most of the companies identified software limitations as a barrier to implementing a full blown recognition strategy.
+Most of the companies identified software limitations as a barrier to implementing a full-blown recognition strategy.
 There is clearly an opportunity for MLM software companies to provide badly needed functionality to direct selling companies who wish to expand their recognition initiatives.

 On this same trip, I facilitated a meeting with 10 executives and 40 field leaders of one of my clients on this same topic of recognition.

-In the beginning of the meeting, I presented the same information delivered at the other recognition workshops to give everyone a clear understanding of the purposes of recognition.
+At the beginning of the meeting, I presented the same information delivered at the other recognition workshops to give everyone a clear understanding of the purposes of recognition.

 Then, I asked each of the field leaders for their ideas on achievements that can be measured that are worthy of recognition.